nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/integrating-cert-manager.md

 ### Deploy our Gateway with the cert-manager annotation

-Next we need to deploy our Gateway.
-You can use the YAML manifest bewlo, updating the `spec.listeners[1].hostname` field to the required value for your environment.
+Next we need to deploy our gateway.
+You can use the YAML manifest below, updating the `spec.listeners[1].hostname` field to the required value for your environment.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1beta1